 A: What happens after you get a DUI will depend on how serious your case is.
 In general, after being arrested, you'll have to go to an arraignment and plead guilty or not guilty.
 You'll also be able to ask for a jury trial.

 You may want to get a lawyer to represent you for the arraignment, although it isn't necessary.
 Afterwards, you'll need to hire a lawyer to help you.

-If you are charged with a DUI or DWI, you'll have your license taken away, and will likely have to complete an education program.
+If you are charged with a DUI or DWI, you'll have your license taken away.
+And you'll likely have to complete an education program.
 Besides this, your insurance rates will likely go up.
 You'll also want to obtain an SR-22 form that proves you have liability insurance.
 To learn more about SR-22 forms, read our SR-22 DUI/DWI Insurance Form FAQ article.

 Another outcome from having a DWI or DUI?
 It will remain on your record for five years of more.
 This can be an issue whenever you need to have a background check for a new job or apartment.